MLB: It’s deadline day to save opening day, 162-game season

-With that in mind, the sides are scheduled to meet starting at 10 a.m., three hours earlier than usual.
-This will be the eighth straight day of talks at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.
+The sides agreed to arrive at Roger Dean Stadium at 10 a.m., three hours earlier than usual.
+It was the eighth straight day of talks at the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

 Sides were still far apart, but pressure is increasing.
 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.